tinx/lokyr-batches/docs/Model.md

 * date of blend
 * destination production batch

-## Production Batch Inspection Reports

-* production batch
-* inpection report

 ## Production Batch Document

 * production batch
 * document

-## Production Batch Measurement

-* production batch
-* type of measurement
-* date of measurement
-* sample value

 ## Production Event

-This is intended to enable a timeline of events during batch production, such as for taking temperature or alcohol measurements, tastings, bottling, filtering steps, rackings, fermentation start, etc.
+This is intended to enable a timeline of events during batch production, such as for taking temperature or alcohol measurements, tastings, inspections, bottling, filtering steps, rackings, fermentation start, etc.

 * production batch